 These targets were developed for people with diagnosed diabetes.
 They are designed to minimise acute risk (severe hypoglycaemia) and long-term complications (microvascular disease).
 They are not aspirational targets for metabolic optimisation.

 Glucose regulation does not operate in isolation.
 Chromium, magnesium, vitamin D, and B vitamins all modulate insulin sensitivity and glucose disposal.
 Before attributing a suboptimal CGM profile entirely to dietary composition, consider whether underlying micronutrient insufficiency is contributing.
-A structured nutrient deficiency screen -- such as the Stewart nutritional assessment framework, which systematically evaluates signs and symptoms of subclinical deficiency across key micronutrients -- can identify correctable factors that improve glucose handling independent of macronutrient manipulation.
+A structured nutrient deficiency screen -- such as the Stewart Nutrition practitioner reference guide (stewartnutrition.co.uk), which systematically maps physical signs to subclinical deficiency across key micronutrients -- can identify correctable factors that improve glucose handling independent of macronutrient manipulation.
+Official clinical guidelines from NICE and NIH provide the evidence-based thresholds for confirming and managing specific deficiencies identified through such screening.
 In practice, this means checking serum magnesium (or better, red blood cell magnesium), 25(OH)D, active B12, and ferritin alongside any CGM trial.
 Correcting a magnesium insufficiency, for example, may improve insulin sensitivity enough to normalise a borderline CGM profile without dietary restriction.
+Our vitamin D dosing protocol covers the detail for one of the most commonly insufficient micronutrients in this population.

 Note: This case study is a composite illustration based on common clinical presentations.
 It does not represent a single identifiable patient.